ocaml/ocaml.org/data/tutorials/language/0it_06_imperative.md

 ## Imperative Control Flow

-OCaml allows you to evaluate expressions in sequence and provides `for` loops and `while` loops to execute a block of code repeatedly.
+OCaml allows you to evaluate expressions in sequence and provides `for` and `while` loops to execute a block of code repeatedly.

 ### Evaluating Expressions in Sequence